-I’m still confused as to why “epic” is a registered trade mark, but what the hell, I bought the marketing.
-So far I’ve traveled the Epics listed below, and would say most them fall into an unregistered mark of “high-value” trails, and I was rarely let down.
+I’m still confused as to why “epic” is a registered trade mark, but what the hell I bought the marketing.
+So far I’ve traveled the Epics listed below and would say most them fall into an unregistered mark of “high-value” trails.
+I was rarely let down.

 Don’t be mislead into thinking IMBA had a hand in building “every” IMBA Epic, they didn’t.
 The “Epics” are merely trails IMBA has “designated” as such– usually over 20 miles of single track with technicality varying from easy/intermediate to pretty darn tough from what I have seen.
-Regardless, it’s nice someone created this list, as for the most part the trails have been great to experience.
+Regardless, it’s nice someone created this list.
+For the most part the trails have been great to experience.

 Some people question just what defines “epic,” see this for example.
-So do I, but upon investigation myself I’d say most of the trails are “Epic” as they match how IMBA is defining it, but then again I imagine I may be driving right past a trail on the way to an ‘epic’ that may be just as good, or better according to locals that know about both.
+So do I, but upon investigation myself I’d say most of the trails are “Epic” as they match how IMBA is defining it, but then again I imagine I may be driving right past a trail on the way to an Epic® that may be just as good, or better.

-Searching other websites for “best trail” ratings helped a little in narrowing my search.
-Quite often the IMBA Epic is in the list, but not necessarily the top in some states.
+Searching websites for “best trail” ratings has helped a little in narrowing my searches of where to go.
+Quite often IMBA Epics make the list, but not necessarily the top in some states.
 One flaw to this search method is that only one review can bump a trail higher on some lists.
-Often the more poular rides have more reviews, and to me this is a better bet in decideing where to visit.
-However, I often ask myself if the number of reviews is a consequence of having “Epic” status…or random people reviewing a trail not knowing or caring if it’s an “Epic”– they went to the trail because word travels, regardless.
+Often the more popular rides have more reviews, and to me this is a better bet in deciding where to visit.
+However, I often ask myself if the number of reviews is a consequence of having “Epic” status or random people reviewing a trail not knowing or caring if it’s an “Epic®”.
+They went to the trail because word travels.
 Some trails hold ‘secret-spot’ status like surfing, but I’d venture to say that the code in surfing is a lot more strict given what’s at stake considering the costs of crowded trails vs. crowded waves.

-To date, I have hit 25 Epics listed below the map (indicated by “i” on the map), which is still in progress of being populated.
+To date, I have hit 25 Epics (listed below the map (indicated by “i” on the map)).

 Epic Mountain Bike Journey East- Part 1